NeutrinoCodes/Neutrino/README.md

 `export GLAD_PATH=$NEUTRINOCODES_PATH/glad`
 `export GLFW_PATH=$NEUTRINOCODES_PATH/glfw`

+P.S. after setting these variables, remember to exit and re-open the command shell or launch the shell command `source /Users/yourname/.bash_profile` in order to have them refreshed by the system.

 3. Then launch it by typing `./configure_linux` at the command prompt.
 The Cmake configuration files will be generated.
 4. Enter the `cmake` directory and type `make install` (use `make clean` to remove old build files